|About Norma Hunt

 |Daniel Hunt, Clark Hunt

-The Super Bowl LIV is a special one for Norma Hunt, the only woman to have attended every Super Bowl game ever.
-The First Lady of Football is celebrating the Kansas City Chiefs’ first Super Bowl win in five decades, and more importantly, it’s the team her husband founded, with her son now at its helm.
-Lamar Hunt gave the Super Bowl its name and his wife, Norma, is keeping his football legacy alive.
-This Norma Hunt wiki celebrates this icon in the NFL.
+The Super Bowl LIV is special for Norma Hunt, the only woman to have attended every Super Bowl game ever.
+The First Lady of Football is celebrating the Kansas City Chiefs’ first Super Bowl win in five decades.
+And more importantly, it’s the team her husband founded, with her son now at its helm.
+Lamar Hunt gave the Super Bowl its name, and his wife is keeping his football legacy alive.
+This Norma Hunt wiki celebrates this NFL icon.

 Norma Hunt Was an American History Teacher

 Born Norma Lynn Knobel on March 28, 1938, she is originally from Dallas, Texas.
-She was a teacher of American history at her alma mater, Richardson High School, and part-timed in the office of the Dallas Texans, the team that would later become the Kansas City Chiefs.
+She was an American history teacher at her alma mater, Richardson High School, and worked part-time in the office of the Dallas Texans, the team that would later become the Kansas City Chiefs.